-We recently learned that David and Marj were both accepted by the magazine Early American Life to be included in their Directory of Traditional American Crafts, which will appear in the August issue of the magazine.
-David is listed for in the Pottery section, and Marj is listed for in the Textiles section.
+David and Marj were accepted again by the magazine Early American Life to be included in their Directory of Traditional American Crafts, which will appear in the August issue of the magazine.
+David is listed for in the Pottery section, and Marj is listed in the Clothing section.

 For more information about the magazine and directory, see http://www.EarlyAmericanLife.com